SciML/PreallocationTools.jl/README.md

 ```
 Solves an optimization problem for the coefficients, `coeffs`, appearing in a differential equation.
 The optimization is done with [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl)'s `Newton()`
 algorithm.
-Since this involves automatic differentiation using in the ODE solver and the calculation
+Since this involves automatic differentiation in the ODE solver and the calculation
 of Hessians, three automatic differentiations are nested within each other.
 Therefore, the `dualcache`
 is specified with `levels = 3`.